 Neither did Robin Williams, Oprah Winfrey, Nelson Mandela, Frida Kahlo, Mark Zuckerberg, Mother Teresa, and Eckhart Tolle.

-These people didn’t just play the rebel by changing their appearance or behaving wildly (maybe Robin Williams did, just a touch.)
+These people didn’t just play the rebel by changing their appearance or behaving wildly (maybe Williams did, just a tad.)

 They were different to the core.
 They took big risks and changed the world, ignoring what anyone thought of them or their chances of success.